Deadly-Pigg/Advent-of-Code/README.md

 (they have better solutions than mine, since they have been coding far longer than I)

 PS. if you're uploading your puzzle inputs alongside your code, I'd suggest removing it.
-Most people look at the code anyway, and bad actors can use it to clone/steal the website (via reverse engineering)
+Most people look at the code over the inputs anyway, and bad actors can use it to clone/steal the website (via reverse engineering)

 [source](https://www.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs/)

+If it passes the testcase provided by the website but not your puzzle input (happened to me for day 1 part 2), try looking around for example testcases people have created, or asking why your code doesn't work.
+Good luck and have fun with this years Advent of Code!